reactjs/react-modal/CONTRIBUTING.md

 ### Development

-- `script/test` will fire up a karma runner and watch for changes in the specs directory.
+- `npm start` runs the dev server to run/develop examples
-- `npm test` will do the same but doesn't watch, just runs the tests.
+- `npm test` will run the test.
-- `script/build-examples` does exactly that.
+- `script/test` same as `npm test` but keeps karma running and watches for changes

 ### Build